alconley/ACHist/README.md

 Function in histogram class to fit multiple gaussians together with the option of saving the fits which can be loaded into the histogram later.

-Options:
+Variables:
 - xdata: Can be formatted either as xdata=df["Column"] or xdata=[df_1["Column_i"], df_2["Column_j"],df_3["Column_k"], ...].
 The latter combines the data from each df/column and plots the summed histogram.
-This is especially importart when you have multiple detectors (say gamma-ray detectors) each with their own filter condition and you want to view the full statitics.
+This is especially important when you have multiple detectors (say gamma-ray detectors) each with their own filter condition and you want to view the full statitics.
+- bins: An integer value (e.g. bins=600)
+- range:  A list with the range of the histogram (e.g.. range=(-300,300))

+Optional Variables:
+- subplots: a list of the form where subplots=(plt.figure, plt.Axes) so you can put the histograms in a figure with many plots.
+If no variable is supplied, the function will create its own figure
+- xlabel: The x-axis label.
+Default is the column name from the xdata variable
+- ylabel: The y-axis label.
+Default is 'Counts'
+- label: A label to name the data if you have a legend
+- title: The title.
+Default is ''
+- color: The color of the line
+- linestyle: The default linestyle is 'solid'
+- linewidth: The default linewidth is 0.5
+- display_stats: Displays the integral, mean, and stdev give the range of the plot.
+Can be turned off using display_stats=False

+- subplots: Can
 ### 2d-histograms
 tbd
 ## Key Features